probonopd/attrutil/README.md

 ## Motivation

 The tmpfs filesystem does not support the `user.*` namespace, and standard unprivileged applications cannot access the `trusted.*` namespace.
-To overcome this limitation and allow non-root users to manage extended attributes in the `trusted.*` namespace on tmpfs, this program serves as a setuid helper.
+To overcome this limitation and allow non-root users to manage extended attributes in the `trusted.user.*` namespace on tmpfs, this program serves as a setuid helper.
 It is installed with elevated privileges and can perform the required extended attribute operations.

 __Note:__ The need for this tool would go away if the tmpfs filesystem supported the `user.*` namespace.

 ## Usage

-`attrutil` provides command-line options to list, read, write, and delete attributes within the `trusted.*` namespace on files.
+`attrutil` provides command-line options to list, read, write, and delete attributes within the `trusted.user.*` namespace on files.
 The program should be carefully reviewed and tested before use in any production environment.

 **IMPORTANT:**
 Setuid programs can introduce security risks if not managed properly.
 Do not use setuid programs unless you fully understand the implications and take appropriate security precautions.